 Allergy Injection Schedule Update

-2. You and your accompanying family member need to wear a mask.
-If you do not have access to a surgical mask, you should wear a cloth mask.
+2. You and your accompanying family member must wear a mask.
+If you do not have access to a surgical or cloth mask, please ask our staff for one upon arrival to the clinic.

-3. Use hand sanitizer immediately after you get out of your car, before entering our office and after exiting our office, before getting into your car.
+3. Use hand sanitizer immediately after you get out of your car, before entering our office and after exiting.
 If you do not have access to hand sanitizer, wash your hands with soap and water in our office, before signing in for your allergy shot.
-Unfortunately, we do not have access to hand sanitizer and our masks are in very short supply, therefore we cannot offer these items to our patients.

-4. We ask that only one family member accompanies a child for their allergy shots.
+4. Only one family member may accompany children for their allergy shots.

 5. No accompanying family members for adult patients on shots.